 We desire to compensate our directors in a manner that is comparable to compensation levels at companies in our peer group (see "Peer Group Information" under "Executive Compensation" below) and provides stock ownership.
-Our Human Resources Department provides the ECC with information from our peer group's proxies on annual retainers and compensation for attendance at board and committee meetings.
-The ECC reviews the information and makes a recommendation to the full Board of Directors for its approval.
+Our Human Resources Department provides the ECC with information from our peer group's proxy statements on annual retainers and compensation for attendance at board and committee meetings.
+The ECC reviews the information and makes a recommendation to the full Board for its approval.

-In 2014, we paid all non-employee directors a \$50,000 annual retainer.
+In 2015, we paid all non-employee directors a \$50,000 annual retainer.
 Our Lead Director received an additional annual retainer of \$10,000.
 The chairmen of the Audit Committee and ECC each received a \$10,000 annual retainer for serving as such and the Chairman of the NCGC received an annual retainer of \$5,000.
 Non-employee directors received \$2,000 for each Board or committee meeting and \$1,000 for each Board or committee telephonic meeting attended.
 Non-employee directors are also reimbursed for reasonable and customary business expenses incurred on our behalf.

-Under our Amended and Restated 1996 Stock Plan for Non-Employee Directors ("Stock Plan"), in 2014, non-employee directors received an annual grant of 10,000 shares (which is subject to a cap on the fair market value of shares awarded equal to the annual cash retainer).
+Under our Amended and Restated 1996 Stock Plan for Non-Employee Directors ("Stock Plan"), in 2015, non-employee directors received an annual grant of 10,000 shares (which is subject to a cap on the fair market value of shares awarded equal to the annual cash retainer).
 The Stock Plan is intended to encourage non-employee directors to increase their ownership of shares of our Common Stock and thereby align their interests more closely with the interests of our other stockholders.
 In addition, an objective of the Stock Plan has been to assist us in attracting and retaining non-employee directors of outstanding ability and in providing compensation opportunities which are competitive with those of other major corporations, as well as enabling such directors to participate in our long-term growth and financial success.
 Non-employee directors are required to hold their annual stock grant for a minimum of ten years, unless a director retires, resigns or dies while holding the position of director prior to satisfying this requirement.

 Directors engaged to provide consultative services are normally compensated at the rate of \$1,500 per day.
-Ms. Donovan and Messrs.
-Mayer and Moloney each received \$15,000 in 2014 for their service on a special ad hoc committee appointed by the Board of Directors specifically to advise regarding our recent debt refinancing.
-No other non-employee director received compensation for consultative services in 2014.
+No non-employee director received compensation for consultative services in 2015.

-The following table summarizes 2014 non-employee director compensation:
+The following table summarizes 2015 non-employee director compensation: